niplav/site/language.md

 	 Noting "noting “noting ‘noting »noting ›noting 'noting itself' itself‹ itself« itself’ itself” itself" itself

 * “is socially constructed” is socially constructed
-* “I will do as I please” will do as it pleases
+* “will do as it pleases” will do as it pleases

 Umeshisms
 ----------